You want smart political talk without the meltdowns?

 And so in an agreement with Victoria here on this, there are many people within the intelligence community and law enforcement that believe that this did happen.

-Uh of course, speaking to my sources on the Hill, they are investigating it, and uh certainly the Department of Justice is looking into this.
+Of course, speaking to my sources on the Hill, they are investigating it.

 We'll come back, Sarah Carter and Victoria Tunsing with us.

-And as we continue with Sarah Carter, investigative journalist, also Victoria Tunsing, partner at Genova and Tunsing, and uh legal representative for the informant in the uranium one case.
+And as we continue with Sarah Carter, investigative journalist, also Victoria Tunsing, partner at Geneva and Tunsing and legal representative for the informant in the Uranium One case, what is the latest with this informant that apparently for six years had infiltrated Putin's network of trying to get a foothold into the uranium market?

-Uh where are we now with that congressional testimony we've been expecting, Victoria?
+Where are we now with that congressional testimony we've been expecting, Victoria?

-Well, because of the Christmas holidays, um, we're probably going to be meeting with the Judiciary Committee the very first week in January.
+Well, because of the Christmas holidays, we're probably going to be meeting with the Judiciary Committee the very first week in January.

 We're trying to work that out right now.

-Yeah, uh you would think so, Sean.
+Yeah, you would think so, Sean.

 I think that is the most important part of this puzzle that needs to come out.

-And I think as we've seen, parts of that report are now coming out and being made public, so we know that there's actually some momentum there.
+And I think, as we've seen, parts of that report are now coming out and being made public.

-Uh once that report comes out, I think a lot more names will be listed.
+Once that report comes out, I think a lot more names will be listed.

-Uh we'll see what other people have done and how they've been involved in this.
+We'll see what other people have done and how they've been involved in this.

-Is the attorney I keep hearing, oh, there's things happening we don't know about.
+I keep hearing, oh, there's things happening we don't know about.

 Do you believe that's true?